Ghazanchetsots Cathedral: 2020 shelling

-Renovation under Azerbaijani control
+Under Azerbaijani control

-The town of Shusha was captured by Azerbaijani forces by November 10, 2020, when a trilateral armistice agreement was reached between Armenia, Azerbaijan and Russia.
-On November 14 a photo emerged online showing graffiti on the cathedral's wall.
+The town of Shusha was captured by Azerbaijani forces by November 9, 2020, when a trilateral armistice agreement was reached between Armenia, Azerbaijan and Russia.
+On November 14, a photo emerged online showing graffiti on the cathedral's wall.
 Armenia's Ministry of Culture released a statement claiming that there was already evidence of vandalism against the cathedral.
-The Armenian Church described the alleged vandalism as desecration and strongly condemned it as an "expression of obvious vandalism and intolerance."
+The Armenian Church described the vandalism as desecration and strongly condemned it as an "expression of obvious vandalism and intolerance."

-After the war, the Azerbaijani government stated that it had started to renovate the cathedral in the frame of large-scale reconstruction work in Shusha.
+After the war, the Azerbaijani government announced a renovation of the cathedral in the frame of large-scale reconstruction work in Shusha.
 The renovation project attracted much attention and criticism, with many Armenians alleging that Azerbaijan was seeking to blot out the Armenian identity of the church by altering or obscuring its basic features and design elements.
 In May 2021, footage released by CivilNet showed the conical dome of the church had been removed and the church itself surrounded by ostensible scaffolding.
-A report by Caucasian Knot quoted several Azerbaijani state officials who claimed that the renovation project aimed to restore the "original" appearance of the church, which, according to them, lacked the conical dome until it was added by the Armenians following Shushi's capture in 1992.
+A report by Caucasian Knot quoted several Azerbaijani state officials who claimed that the renovation project aimed to restore the "original" appearance of the church, which, according to them, lacked the conical dome during Soviet times until it was added by the Armenians following Shushi's capture in 1992.
 However, the conical dome of the church can be seen in photographs from over a century ago.

+The United States Commission on International Religious Freedom and International Christian Concern expressed concern with the announced renovation.

+In June 2023 Azerbaijani Ambassador to the Holy See Ilgar Mukhtarov stated that the church, "misappropriated by Armenians, is currently regaining its original appearance."

+At a media forum in Shusha in July 2023, Aliyev stated: "We do not touch the historical heritage of the Armenian people.
+There is even an Armenian church here in Shusha.
+Anyone can go and have a look, not a single stone has been touched there.
+On the contrary, it is protected."

+The church's renovation by Azerbaijan was finished in 2024.